Marton-cum-Moxby: Geography

 The parish is bounded on the east by the River Foss and on the west by Farlington Beck.
 Much of the parish used to be a marsh prior to being drained by the nearby monasteries.

 Religion

-There is a functioning church dedicated to St Mary at Marton-in-the-Forest.
-It is a Grade II* listed building built around 1540, though some parts indicate an older building.
+St Mary's Church, Marton in the Forest is a Grade II* listed building built around 1540, though some parts indicate an older building.

 Notable buildings

 The Priory of St Mary was founded by Bertram de Bulmer in 1158 as a joint house of monks and nuns at Marton, although by 1167 the nuns had moved to Moxby.
 Bulmer endowed the priory with lands at Burnsall and Thorpe.
 Henry II granted Moxby land in Huby, and the churches of Whenby and Thormanby.
 Both priories were suppressed by Henry VIII in 1536 during the Dissolution of the Monasteries.
 The remains of both priories are now scheduled monuments.